 We’re excited to share a different type of guest post.
 Tina is a fellow Rotterdammer, but a real born and raised one.
-We share a love of craft beer, although she’s definitely more of an expert (she’s currently studying to be a beer sommelier!).
+We share a love of craft beer, although she’s definitely more of an expert (she’s a beer sommelier!).
 She writes 010 Beer Blog, providing an incredible amount of information about craft beer both here and around the world.
 We asked her to share her recommendations for the best bars in Rotterdam for craft beer.
 She’s also given her expert tips for which beers to choose at each place.
 We can’t wait to try them all for ourselves.

 Who doesn’t love craft beer these days?

 If you have been reading this beautiful travel blog, you’ll know Sarah’s a great photographer, an enthusiastic foodie and a brave adventurer.
 What you may not know is that both she and Justin like craft beer!
 Our mutual beer interest led us to meet on Instagram (isn’t social media just amazing?) and later on in real life in our adopted hometown.
 Contrary to what you might expect, there is quite an active craft beer scene in Rotterdam.
 The city boasts several craft beer bars, breweries and brewpubs.
 Here are a few great places to stop by and drink local beers when you are in town.

 Where to drink craft beer in Rotterdam